 I have dedicated only two shelves for my fabrics.
 Intentionally so – there is not much space that I’d be able to have more of it dedicated to fabrics, and also I want to limit my fabric buying frenzy to some kind of reasonable levels.
 Those shelves usually are close to being packed all the time, but I have an agreement with myself that one piece of fabric should be used up from my stash before I would buy a new one.

-You might want to check my post on why you should star sewing to learn about many benefits of sewing for self and also mistakes not to repeat along the way!
+You might want to check my Post on why you should start sewing to learn about many benefits of sewing for self and also mistakes not to repeat along the way!
+I also have separate categories dedicated to Leftover projects and Salvage operations, if you are interested in those less conventional situations in sewing that many of us encounter from time to time 🙂

 My main sewing machine